SN-CRISP/CRISP/index.md

 </p>

 - **Polarimetric studies towards galaxies (PI: J. Rino-Silvestre)**:<br/>
 The statistical study of multi-band imaging polarimetry with optical data from FORS2-VLT provides nearby galaxy maps of various physical characteristics of the dust.
 The data is compared with Monte Carlo radiative transfer simulations with the code [SKIRT](https://skirt.ugent.be/root/_landing.html).
-A comparison of Rv values obtained at the SN position from Serkowski fits to BVRI polarimetry with estimates directly from the SN light-curves yield significant differences (see submitted [Paper](https://arxiv.org/abs/2502.09875)).
+A comparison of Rv values obtained at the SN position from Serkowski fits to BVRI polarimetry with estimates directly from the SN light-curves yield significant differences (see accepted [Paper](https://arxiv.org/abs/2502.09875)).

 <p align="center">
 <img src="RvpolxLC.png" alt="alt text" width=450 height=375>